lelekaihor/IL.AttributeBasedDI/Code/README.md

     * ServiceType - Specifies which service is target for DI registration.
 If left null/default service will be automatically retrieved either from first interface current class implements or the class itself will become a serviceType.
 * Use `[Decorator]` attribute for your classes with optional params for auto registration of decorator for specific service type in DI container:
     * ServiceType - Specifies which service is target for decoration.
 If left null/default service will be automatically resolved to first interface current class implements.
-    * DecorationLayer - Defines order of decoration.
+    * DecorationOrder - Defines order of decoration.
 Lower decoration order will be closer to original implementation in chain of execution order.
 And, respectively, decorator with highest DecorationOrder will be executed last.

 ## Examples
 IService resolves to: